felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 unfounded.

 I also ended up selling 90% of my vinyls, and am in the process of finding use to the majority of my CD collection.
 I now have more storage space than I know what to do with, and it honestly feels wonderful.
+If this sounds like I'm bragging, I want to assure you that I'm not.
+I am simply relieved that I managed to find the light at the end of my collecting tunnel.

 There is something about retro video games that will stick to me forever.
 While I can't really pin down what that is, I now know that the physical objects themselves, for the most part, are not it.